leonardocarboni/mair-g30/Project2/README/README.md

     U: chinese north
     S: the hotpot is a nice place in the north of town serving chinese food.

 If more than one restaurant is found the system will ask for additional requirements and choose the restaurant that suits the request the best.
+If more than one requirement is given, only the lst one will be considered.

     S: Hello, welcome to the MAIR G30 restaurant system?
 You can ask for restaurants by area, price range or food type.
 You can also add additional requirements among: Romantic; Touristic; Children; Assigned seats.
 How may I help you?
     U: I want to eat chinese food